Sunbird-Ed/sunbird-perf-tests/README.md

   * urls.csv
   * bearer.csv

-For this scenario, we need to enter the domanin name (without http:// or https://) in the urls.csv.
+For this scenario, we need to enter the domain name (without http:// or https://) in the urls.csv.
 The port to enter is 443 in case of https and 80 in case of http.

 To run the scenario, switch to **jmeter_installation_path/scripts**.
 In this directory a file name **run_scenario.sh** will be present.
 This script takes 7 arguments.
 The order and the list of parameters required for this script are as below:
   * Scenario ID - This will be directory name where the log files will be saved